Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 By Lemma~\ref{lemma:adjoint-almost}~\ref{adjoint-almost-3}, this is the same as an $\left(A_\infty^+/pA_\infty^+\right)$-linear morphism

 This defines a morphism

 by the rule

 One checks that the cocycle condition translates into the statement that $\gamma$ is a group homomorphism, i.e. it defines an action of $\Delta_\infty$.
-Likewise, one checks that $A_\infty^+/pA_\infty^+$-linearity of $\phi$ translates in to the fact that this action is compatible with the action on $A_\infty^+/pA_\infty^+$.
-And continuity of $\phi$ translates into the fact that $\gamma$ defines a continuous action, i.e. the natural morphism
+Similarly, one checks that $A_\infty^+/p$-linearity of $\phi$ translates into the fact that this action is compatible with the action on $A_\infty^+/p$.
+And continuity of $\phi$ translates into the fact that $\gamma$ defines a continuous action, i.e., the natural morphism

 is an isomorphism. \end{proof}